knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Create a “help” section.[^40],[^41]

 	* If any parts of your “help” section get very complex, consider simplifying the design/functionality to require less explanation.
 This may require returning to an earlier step.

+1. Do a code review and refactor where appropriate.

 1. Perform the **Testing** steps.